Object Detection in Aerial Images: A Large-Scale Benchmark and Challenges: Construction of DOTA

 \subsection{Image Collection}

-In aerial images, the resolution and a variety of sensors are the factors that produce dataset biases ~\cite{earthvisonba}.
-To eliminate these biases, we collect images from various sensors and platforms with multiple resolutions, including Google Earth, the Gaofen-2 (GF-2) Satellite, Jilin-1 (JL-1) Satellite, and aerial images (taken by CycloMedia in Rotterdam).
+In aerial images, the resolution and a variety of sensors are the factors that produce dataset biases~\cite{earthvisonba}.
+To eliminate these biases, we collect images from various sensors and platforms with multiple resolutions, including Google Earth, the Gaofen-2 (GF-2) Satellite, Jilin-1 (JL-1) Satellite, and airborne images (taken by CycloMedia~\cite{cyclomedia} in Rotterdam).
 To obtain the DOTA images, we first collected the coordinates of areas of interest (\eg, airports or harbors) from all over the world.
-Then, according to the coordinates, images are collected from Google Earth, GF-2 and JL-1 satellites.
-For the images from Google Earth, we cropped the patches that contain instances of interest with sizes from 800 to 4000.
-However, for the satellite and aerial images, we maintained their original sizes.
-Large images can approach real-world distributions, and also pose a challenge for finding small instances ~\cite{Fast_Tiny}.
-In DOTA, the sizes of satellite and aerial images are usually $29,200\times27,620$ and $7,360\times4,912$, respectively.
+Then, according to the coordinates, images are collected from Google Earth, GF-2 and JL-1 (GF\&JL) satellites.
+The airborne images taken by CycloMedia~\cite{cyclomedia} were obtained from five perspectives in Rotterdam, which include both oblique views and nadir views.
+The tilt angle of the oblique view was approximately $45^{\circ}$.

+For the Google Earth images, we collect the images that contain instances of interest with sizes from $800 \times 800$ to $4000 \times 4000$ pixels.
+However, for the GF\&JL satellite and airborne images, we maintained their original sizes.
+Large images can approach real-world distributions, and also pose a challenge for finding small instances~\cite{Fast_Tiny}.
+In DOTA-v2.0, the sizes of newly collected GF-2 satellite images and CycloMedia airborne images are usually $29,200\times27,620$ and $7,360\times4,912$ pixels, respectively.